jeffwright13/pytest-insight/README.md

 insight-metrics --host 0.0.0.0 --port 8000 --profile my_profile
 ```

-The metrics server provides a REST API with Swagger documentation at `/docs` and can be integrated with Grafana for visualization.
+The metrics server provides a REST API with Swagger documentation at `/docs` and can be integrated with the built-in dashboard for visualization.

 ### Interactive CLI